Mercy Gakuya

 Mercy Gakuya is a Kenyan politician.
-She is a member of Jubilee Party and the member of parliament for Kasarani Constituency.
+She is a member of the Jubilee Party and the Member of Parliament for Kasarani Constituency.

 Life

 Gakuya was born and brought up in Nairobi County.
-Her family relocated to Muringa and there she had her primary and secondary education at Muringa Primary School and Gitugi Girls Secondary School respectively.
-She furthered her education at the University of Nairobi where she acquired a bachelor's degree in a Chemistry and Zoology, and a master's degree in Medical Physiology.
+Her family relocated to Muringa, where she attended Muringa Primary School and Gitugi Girls Secondary School for her primary and secondary education, respectively.
+She furthered her education at the University of Nairobi where she acquired a bachelor's degree in Chemistry and Zoology, and a master's degree in Medical Physiology.
 She also attended Jomo Kenyatta University of Agriculture and Technology, where she acquired a master's degree in Leadership and Governance.

-Gakuya was elected as the member of parliament for Nairobi County in 2017.
-Prior to that, she worked as a lecturer at Kenyatta University.
+Gakuya was elected as the Member of Parliament for Kasarani Constituency in 2017.
+Prior to her election, she worked as a lecturer at Kenyatta University.
 In 2017, she became a member of the Parliamentary Broadcasting & Library committee and the Departmental Committee on Health at the National Assembly.

-She is the daughter to the member of parliament for Embakasi North Constituency, James Gakuya.
+She is the daughter of James Gakuya, the Member of Parliament for Embakasi North Constituency.